 The Employer and the Union recognize that the nature of the work carried out by employees in some employer designated classifications is such that it may not be possible for the employee to obtain prior authorization for the necessary overtime work.
 In such cases, the employee shall, when possible, make every effort to obtain authorization.
-If this is not possible, he/she will use his/her discretion in working the overtime and the Employer shall be considered to have authorized the time in advance.
+If this is not possible, they will use their discretion in working the overtime and the Employer shall be considered to have authorized the time in advance.